tier6tank/doubles/dupfinder/readme.txt

 The compiled files are stored under gcc[u][d].

-If you don't have mingw but only cygwin, you can build the program that way (note that you have to follow the steps for unix in 1a first using --with-msw instead of --with-gtk or --with-motif):
+If you don't have mingw but only cygwin, you can build the program that way (note that you have to follow the steps for unix in 1) first, using --with-msw instead of --with-gtk):

 	make cygwin=1 [debug=0/1]

 The compiled files are stored under unix[d].

+--- Unix specific:

-For building the program in unix with gcc, type the following:
+Method 1: For building the program in unix with gcc, type the following:

 	make [debug=0/1]

 The compiled files are stored under unix[d].

-Or take the configure way (but note that this is still experimental):
+Method 2: Take the configure way (but note that this is still experimental, and produces non-optimized executables with debug info, hence the stripping below):

 	./configure
 	make -f Makefile

-Other compilers are perhaps also supported, but i did not try other compilers yet.
+	strip -S dupfgui
+	strip -S dupf

 LICENSE:
 -------